Message from Lord Moynihan, Chairman of Governors

 The Board of Governors has established the Historical Abuse and Allegations Committee to manage the schools’ handling of allegations of non-recent abuse (namely allegations involving former pupils and former members of staff).

-Mr Anu Mohindru QC, a barrister with experience of working on cases of child abuse, chairs the committee.
+Mr Anu Mohindru KC, a barrister with experience of working on cases of child abuse, chairs the committee.
 Two other Governors, Mrs Hilary Moriarty and Dr Ruth Weeks, are members.
 Both have considerable, relevant experience of working as Heads and school inspectors.
 Two non-Governor appointments have also been made.
 Mr John McLaren, with great experience as former Chairman of Haberdashers’ Knights Academy, present Governor of Danes Hill Prep in Surrey and Governor of the British School of Amsterdam, has been appointed to the committee by the Haberdashers’ Company.
 Ms Gina Negus, an alumna of the girls’ school from the time, brings the experience of outstanding service as a police officer with special expertise in child abuse and victim support.
-The Principal, Mr James Murphy-O’Connor, represents the schools on the committee and other members of staff may be invited to attend from time to time.

 The remit of the committee is to review allegations raised, learn lessons from past experience and make recommendations on changes to the schools’ Safeguarding and Child Protection Policy and procedures in order to provide pupils, parents and staff (in each case both past and present) with the confidence that the schools offer a safe, inclusive and trusted environment.